dannwebster/gurps-hots/setting/Societies.md

 # Setting: Secret Societies

 ## Background
-Many Ritual Mages learn through participating in a Tradition.
-There have been hundreds of Traditions in the history of the world, but only a few dozen survive.
-Here is a sampling of known Traditions.
+Many Sphere Mages learn through participating in a Secret Society.
+There have been hundreds of Secret Societies in the history of the world, but only a few dozen survive.
+Here is a sampling of known Secret Societies.

 | Name | 	Culture	| Size	| Mundane Power	| Spheres | Notes |
 |------|------------|-------|---------------|---------|-------|